 In addition, the Company is required to pay to Isis 30% of all non-royalty revenue (defined to mean revenue not based on net sales of products) it receives.
 Isis has disclosed in its SEC filings that it is entitled to receive 30% of the up to \$370 million in milestone payments the Company may receive from Teva as part of the Collaboration Agreement; however, the Company believes that certain of the milestone payments related to sales targets may qualify as royalty revenue (defined to mean revenue based on net sales of products), and therefore be subject to the lesser payment obligations.
 No assurance can be provided that the Company will be entitled to receive these milestone payments or, if it is, that the applicable amount payable to Isis will be less than 30%.
 The Company is also obligated to pay to UBC certain patent costs and annual license maintenance fees for the extent of the patent life of CAD \$8,000 per year.
-The Company lais and UBC USD \$0.8 million and CAD \$0.1 million, respectively, in 2010 upon the initiation of a phase 2 clinical trial of OGX-427 in patients with CRPC.
-We did not make any royalty payments to Isis under the terms of the agreement in 2013.
+The Company paid Isis and UBC USD \$0.8 million and CAD \$0.1 million, respectively, in 2010 upon the initiation of a phase 2 clinical trial of OGX-427 in patients with CRPC.
+We did not make any royalty payments to Isis under the terms of the agreement in 2012 and do not anticipate making any royalty payments to Isis under the terms of the agreement in 2013.
 The UBC agreements have effective dates ranging from November 1, 2001 to April 5, 2005 and each agreement expires upon the later of 20 years from its effective date or the expiry of the last patent licensed thereunder, unless otherwise terminated.